c2d-usp/pici/README.md

 ## Acknowledgements
-We thank the ICTi, Instituto de Ciência e Tecnologia Itaú, for providing key funding for this work through the C2D - Centro de Ciência de Dados at Universidade de São Paulo.
+We thank the ICTi, Instituto de Ciência e Tecnologia Itaú, for providing key funding for this work through C2D - Centro de Ciência de Dados at Universidade de São Paulo.

 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of Itaú Unibanco and Instituto de Ciência e Tecnologia Itaú.
 All data used in this study comply with the Brazilian General Data Protection Law.